AhmedShaiyan/tp/docs/UserGuide.md

 <h3 id="headlines"> Viewing Article Headline: <code>headlines</code> </h3>

-Retrieves the headlines of articles from the list of articles until the index specified by the user.
+Retrieves the headlines of articles from the main list of articles until the index specified by the user.

 Format: `headlines {INDEX OF ARTICLE}`